DAIV : SWE's AI Assistant

 - 🚀 Issue Resolution - Converts issue descriptions into working code automatically

-- 🔄 Code Review Response - Addresses reviewer feedback and updates pull requests
+- 🔄 Code Review Response - Addresses reviewer feedback and updates merge requests

-- 🔍 Pipeline Repair - Monitors CI/CD failures and applies fixes automatically
+- 🔍 Pipeline Repair - Repairs CI/CD failures and applies fixes after human approval

 🛠️ How DAIV Works